peterguilhametjr/160FrontEnd/README.md

 # Run this backend first then frontend.
+Don't merge this is seperate folder, thanks.
 npm run dev